CI/CD Hello world

 Click Save & queue, and then click Save & queue.

 On the dialog box click the Queue button.

 This queues a new build on the hosted agent.
 Once the agent is allocated, you'll start seeing the live logs of the build.
 Notice that the PowerShell script is run as part of the build, and that "Hello world" is printed to the console.

 Go to the build summary.

 On the Artifacts tab of the build notice that the script is published as an artifact.

-You can view a summary of all the builds or drill into the logs for each build at any time by navigating to the Builds tab in the Build & Release hub.
+You can view a summary of all the builds or drill into the logs for each build at any time by navigating to the Builds tab in the Build and Release hub.
 For each build, you can also view a list of commits that were built and the work items associated with each commit.
 You can also run tests in each build and analyze the test failures.

 Add some variables and commit a change to your script

 We'll pass some build variables to the script to make our process a bit more interesting.
 Then we'll commit a change to a script and watch the CI process run automatically to validate the change.

 On the Tasks tab, click the PowerShell script task.